kl2karpenko/MateJestTesting/task.md

 2. Create a function that returns factorial.
 Test it on 2 different cases + test on null and undefined (should return error)
 3. Add a coverage to the project, to define if all files covered with tests

+### Try TDD
+1. Create a function that will count an empty strings in array, and returns it's number.
+2. Try first write test for the function
+3. Write a function
+4. Make sure that everything works as expected

 ### Mock functions

 Test the previous functions with mock testing -> https://jestjs.io/docs/en/mock-functions